Jerugalo/Sieve-Mobile-Application/README.md

 # Sieve-Mobile-Application

 Sieve, an app written for Android, allows users to input classes and classwork and to view their schedule in a minimalist fashion.
 It allows users to prioritize objectives during free time, and notifies users when due dates and other commitments are coming up.
-Project started Friday, August 29, 2018, and is currently ongoing.
+Project started Friday, August 29, 2018, and concluded May 8, 2019.

 ## Installation and Deployment